fabricethilaw/sonarnet/README.md

 You may also use the following methods if you are only interested in checking the type of connected network :

 ``connectedViaWiFi()``, ``connectedViaCellular()``, ``connectedViaEthernet()``

+## Getting help

+If you have questions, concerns, bug reports, etc, please file an issue in this repository's Issue Tracker.

+## Getting involved

+You have checked this library out.

+- Did you find a bug ?
+- Did you write a patch that fixes a bug?
+- Do you intend to add a new feature or change an existing one?

+We encourage you to read the instructions on how to contribute, stated in [CONTRIBUTING](CONTRIBUTING.md).